grafana/alloy/operations/helm/charts/alloy/README.md

 ### rbac.create

 `rbac.create` enables the creation of ClusterRole and ClusterRoleBindings for the Grafana Alloy containers to use.
-The default permission set allows Flow components like [discovery.kubernetes][] to work properly.
+The default permission set allows components like [discovery.kubernetes][] to work properly.

 [discovery.kubernetes]: https://grafana.com/docs/alloy/latest/reference/components/discovery.kubernetes/